debejerry/snapperShadowCopy2/README.md

 This script is in ALPHA Status !
 Use it at your own Risk!!!
-Only Use it if you understand what it doing!!
+Only Use it if you understand what it is doing!!